albertopiras/threeJS-object-controls/README.md

 - controls.setMaxHorizontalRotationAngle(R,R); // sets a max angle value for the horizontal rotation of the object
 - controls.disableMaxHorizontalAngleRotation(); // disables angle limits for horizontal rotation
 - controls.disableMaxVerticalAngleRotation(); // disables angle limits for vertical rotation
+- controls.isUserInteractionActive() //returns true if the user is interacting with the UI, false otherwise
 ```